Old Man Yells at iCloud

 Time was, Dropbox would have its own file decorators for this that indicated the sync status for a file, but now they use the system to handle it, and sometimes it just doesn’t handle it.

-People have increasingly balked at Dropbox’s price hikes, and their degradation of service in the new Dropbox desktop menu app, and File Provider API client.
+People have increasingly balked at Dropbox’s price hikes, and degradation of service in the new Dropbox desktop menu app and File Provider API client.
 I know a lot of people have switched to iCloud Drive, because if they’re going to be roughly the same amount of bad, then it might as well be the one that people need to pay for to back up their iPhones.

 I’m reluctant to make that jump because Dropbox still offers some features that iCloud does not.
 It also offers me a safety net through Dropbox.com.
 I know that I always have the temporary file versions stored by Dropbox to fall back on if anything goes awry with a sync or if I just need to see old versions.
 I can do a lot of stuff on the Dropbox website.